Understanding Dental Abscesses

 - Fever and general discomfort

-If you notice these symptoms, it's important to consult a dentist in Merced as soon as possible.
+If you notice these symptoms, consult a dentist in Merced as soon as possible.

 How Do I Know if I Might Need a Root Canal?